“I photograph people.”

 The people that I work with are individuals, creatives and professionals.
 People whose life reflects in their face if you give it time to surface.

 What I'm working toward, in every session, is presence.
-Not a performance, not a carefully managed version of someone — just the two of us, fully in that space, with nothing to prove.
+Not a performance, not a carefully managed version of someone.
+Just the two of us, present, with nothing to prove.
 When that happens, the photograph takes care of itself.

 If you'd like to work together, start with a message through the Contact page.